 We left our home town of Bewdley, Worcestershire in summer of 2014 and got as far as Venice as a first leg cover 2,200km.
 In 2015, we cycled the 2,500km from Venice to Istanbul.
 In Summer 2016 we resumed the ride and had a fantastic journey from Istanbul to Tiblisi in Georgia.

 For personal reasons we did not do another trip in 2017 but took a few months to cycle around Scotland instead, and have blogged about it (even though it is not on the route from Bewdley to Hobart).
-However, the great adventure will start again on 1 January 2018 when we strat from the southernmost tip of India and work our way up the west coast via Kerala, Goa, Mumbai and towards Rajasthan.
+However, the great adventure started again on 1 January 2018 when we strat from the southernmost tip of India and work our way up the west coast via Kerala, Goa, Mumbai and towards Rajasthan.
 We had a great trip through India in 2018 and then did an amazing 6 weeks in South East Asia in early 2019.